nim-lang/Nim/doc/manual.rst

 Since version 1.4 of the Nim compiler, there is a `.noalias` annotation for variables and parameters.
 It is mapped directly to C/C++'s `restrict`:c: keyword and means that the underlying pointer is pointing to a unique location in memory, no other aliases to this location exist.
-It is *unchecked* that this alias restriction is followed, if the restriction is violated, the backend optimizer is free to miscompile the code.
+It is *unchecked* that this alias restriction is followed.
+If the restriction is violated, the backend optimizer is free to miscompile the code.
 This is an **unsafe** language feature.

 Ideally in later versions of the language, the restriction will be enforced at compile time.
-(Which is also why the name `noalias` was choosen instead of a more verbose name like `unsafeAssumeNoAlias`.)
+(This is also why the name `noalias` was choosen instead of a more verbose name like `unsafeAssumeNoAlias`.)